 Indoor Free Play

-A variety of planned activities are set out around the pre-school in accordance with the children's next steps and each area within the EYFS curriculum.
+A variety of planned activities are set out around the pre-school in accordance with the children's next steps and each area within the Birth to Five curriculum.
 Activities are made to look inviting and exciting along with catering for children's individual interests which helps encourage the children to experience a wide range of new experiences.

 We always ensure that there is a variety of messy play activities available for the children which enables and supports their sensory development as well as their development of mathematical skills and their scientific lines of enquiry.